imagry/aleph_star/README.md

   <img src="images/aleph_star_logo.png">
 </div>

-This repository contains the necessary code to reproduce the results presented in [GTC (Israel) 2018](https://www.nvidia.com/en-il/gtc/) talk and WIP paper "Reinforcement learning with A* and a deep heuristic".
+This repository contains the necessary code to reproduce the results presented in [GTC (Israel) 2018](https://www.nvidia.com/en-il/gtc/) talk and [paper "Reinforcement learning with A* and a deep heuristic"](paper/aleph_star.pdf).
 Aleph-Star is the main algorithm described in these presenations.

 This repository is not yet in the form of a Julia package (this is WIP), but it is fairly general and can easily be used with different environments.